-Students in the Primary School follow a combination of two curricula from three: the Cambridge International Primary Programme (CIPP) and the International Primary Curriculum (IPC) (known as the 'English Stream') or the International Primary Curriculum (IPC) and the Dutch national curriculum (known as the 'Dutch Stream').
+Students in the Primary School follow a combination of two curricula from two: the International Primary Curriculum (IPC) (known as the 'English Stream') or the International Primary Curriculum (IPC) and the Dutch national curriculum (known as the 'Dutch Stream').

 International Primary Curriculum (IPC)

 NIS was the first school in Indonesia to implement IPC.
 It provides a cross-curricular, thematic, rigorous teaching structure designed to engage children of all abilities in today’s world.
 In IPC learning, the focus is on teaching skills to achieve knowledge, leading to understanding using well-planned thematic studies.
 Science, geography, history, ICT, art, music, technology, society, and Physical Education (PE) are all incorporated into the thematic learning.